djh1997/radar-work-experience/worksheet/worksheet.md

 ## Addressable LED’s

 To display the distance to the nearest object we will be using a strip of addressable LED’s.
 Addressable LEDS have a tiny microcontroller on each of the LEDs to allow each one to light up with a unique colour and brightness.
 The strips have a positive voltage wire, a ground, and a data wire.
 Each time the data reaches an LED it is read and passed down the strip to the next led.
 First chip reads the incoming address as LED 0, and then performs the instructions for LED 0; it also passes the data on to the next chip after increasing the counter value by 1.
-In other words, the first LED says “Okay, I’m LED 0, the next LED to get this message is LED 1”; this message continues down the strip until there are no more LEDS left.
+In other words, the first LED says “*Okay, I’m LED 0, the next LED to get this message is LED 1*”; this message continues down the strip until there are no more LEDS left.
 The important thing for you to know here is that each LED in the strip needs to be given specific instructions with their specific address.

 - The LED’s we are using is Adafruit’s NeoPixel these are 5v addressable led.